timotheecour/D_vs_nim/README.md

 ```
 * how to search for symbols `fooBar` given that nim allows foobar fooBar foo_bar etc?
 A: nimgrep; also: Nim provides "nimsuggest" that can be used for vim, emacs, vscode, atom that autocompletes

+* how to use global variables? (cf http://gradha.github.io/articles/2015/02/goodbye-nim-and-good-luck.html)
+A: Non-const global vars are not allowed in proc tagged noSideEffects and care must be used if accessed from multiple threads but there is nothing special about them otherwise.

 ## no longer valid points
 https://forum.nim-lang.org/t/1779/1#11314 => dmd backend license was changed recently